spikying/chptr/README.md

 ## Prerequisites

 To make it work, you'll need to have [Git](https://git-scm.com/) and [Pandoc](https://pandoc.org/) globally installed first (refer to those sites to download and install if needed).
 Also, [Node](https://nodejs.org) (with it's companion NPM) are necessary to use as explained down here.
 There are ways to build a standalone executable from there but I won't publish those online, as I expect that if you want to use this tool, you probably already have Node and NPM installed.
 Instructions on how to build those executables is described [here](https://oclif.io/docs/releasing#standalone-tarballs).

 ## Roadmap, todos and warnings

 This app doesn't have tests at this point, is not documented and will be liberately refactored as intensely as needed. **It is not mature at all** but I decided I wouldn't wait until it was to open-source it.

 In some future, I wish to do these things:

-* Include all sorts of tests
+- Include all sorts of tests
-* Document properly
+- Document properly
-* Improve the code structure, code reusability and general code cleanliness
+- Improve the code structure, code reusability and general code cleanliness
-* Include some other Oclif plugins, if appropriate
-* Move the ```Antidote``` command to a separate plugin

 # Usage

 <!-- usage -->

 ```sh-session
 $ npm install -g chptr
 $ chptr COMMAND